 About

-The initial SIDS LHI targets to mobilise USD 500 million for renewable energy investment, deploy 100 MW of new solar photovoltaic (PV), add 20 MW of new wind power (and significant quantities of small hydropower and geothermal energy and ocean energy technology projects), and ensure that all participating SIDS develop renewable energy roadmaps, were achieved and exceeded three years in advance of the 2020 target date.
-Furthermore, the revised LHI target of 5 GW of total renewable energy installed capacity in all SIDS by 2023 was also met and exceeded ahead of schedule.
+SIDS LHI initial targets were to mobilise USD 500 million for renewable energy investment, deploy 100 MW of new solar photovoltaic (PV), add 20 MW of new wind power and increase the number of small hydropower and geothermal energy and ocean energy technology projects across the SIDS regions.
+SIDS LHI also set a target to ensure that all participating SIDS develop renewable energy roadmaps for energy transition.
+All these targets were achieved and exceeded three years in advance.
+SIDS LHI partners then set a new target of 5 GW of total renewable energy installed capacity in all SIDS by 2023, which was also met and exceeded ahead of schedule.

 SIDS Priority Areas

-With strong SIDS leadership and commitment as reflected by the impressive uptake of renewables resulting in the LHI targets being met and exceeded in advance, IRENA convened a high-level meeting for all the LHI partners in the margins of the United Nations General Assembly in New York in September 2018 to discuss and adopt new priority areas that takes into consideration the evolution of the energy sector as well as addressing SIDS unique challenges.
+With strong SIDS leadership and commitment IRENA convened a high-level meeting for all the LHI partners in the margins of the United Nations General Assembly in New York in September 2018 to discuss and adopt new priority areas that take into consideration the evolution of the energy sector as well as addressing challenges unique to SIDS.

-The new priority areas of the SIDS Lighthouses Initiative are:
+The Priority Areas of the SIDS Lighthouses Initiative are:

 1. Support SIDS in reviewing and implementing Nationally Determined Contributions (NDCs), extending technical assistance and capacity building where needed.